IvanStankov12/ivan-de-martino-copy-01/content/pages/about.md

 Hello, I'm a self-taught person who's is always ready to learn new things.
 I do have knowledge of Digital Advertising.
 I'm currently dedicated to creating content about advertising and marketing digital for indie video game developers.
 I like communicating with other people about the new technologies so far, so we can be updated.

-Video games have been in my life for a long time, that is the reason I want help with my digital marketing skills to grow the video game industry.
-I know that digital marketing is a fundamental piece.

 # Specialities

 Google ads, Facebook ads, Instagram ads, Twitter ads, copywriting, planner, Google Analytics and Google Data Studio.